coupergateway/couper-examples/sending-json/README.md

 ---

-`json_body` is convenient short cut for explicitly defining the `Content-Type` header and serializing a JSON string with `json_encode()`.
-If you would want to do it manually, it would read like this:
+`json_body` is a convenient short cut for explicitly defining the `Content-Type` header and serializing a JSON string with `json_encode()`.
+If you wanted to do it manually, it would read like this:

 ```hcl
 endpoint "/manual" {